More things to do in the Great Barrier Reef

 Snorkel from the beach

-Snorkel right off Green Island’s sandy shoreline, perfect for beginners and families.
-Gear is included in most tours, with easy access near the jetty and main beach.
-Upgrade to a guided snorkel safari with a marine biologist for expert insight into the reef’s marine life.
+Snorkel straight from Green Island’s beach, ideal for beginners and families.
+Most tours include gear, with easy access near the jetty.
+Upgrade to a guided snorkel safari with a marine biologist for deeper insight.

 Tourists enjoying a full-day cruise from Cairns to the Great Barrier Reef, exploring marine life through a glass-bottom boat and semi-submersible tours